A Convergence Diagnostic for Bayesian Clustering: Illustration

 Figure~\ref{fig:coprob} displays absolute errors of the form $|\hat \cp_{ij} - \cp_{ij}|$ on the elements of the consensus matrix, where $\hat \cp_{ij}$ is the RS estimator

 taken cumulatively up to the given iteration number.
 In this case, the pure Gibbs sampler converges to the true consensus matrix rather quickly, whereas even after $n=50,000$ iterations, the split-merge sampler estimates a good portion of the co-occurrence probabilities with 10-20\% absolute error.
-This is because the split-merge updates sometimes jump to local modes from which it is very difficult to escape.
-Tuning the ratio of Gibbs to split-merge updates would likely improve the mixing rate.
+This is because, for illustrative purposes, the balance between singleton and group updates in the split-merge algorithm has been deliberately tuned to achieve poor mixing.

 Figure~\ref{fig:cv} displays the convergence diagnostic of~\cite{Jones:Haran:Caffo:Neath:2006}.
 That is, for each element of the consensus matrix, we compute a coefficient of variation (CV) of the form